telekits/teleapi/README.md

 </p>

-> Now support the Telegram Bot API 3.1 with Robotic Police Force.
+> Now support the Telegram Bot API 3.2 with Sticker Sets.

 ## What is it?